holyjak/interactive-dev-wshop/README.md

 ### Intro

 You are going to experience what "interactive development" is about.
-One of the languages that support interactive development is Clojure, and that is what we will use.
-You don't need to know it and the goal is not to teach.
+The only language build around interactive development that I know is Clojure, so we will use it.
+You don't need to know it and the goal is not to teach it.
 I have minimized the amount of Clojure you will need to understand so that we can focus on the interactive development side.
 (And the code is thus not a good example of a production code.)

 Your task is to implement the backend server for a people management service.
 When the frontend wants data, it POSTs to an endpoint with a list of the fields it wants.
 You need to deliver the data, from the built-in database - see the description of the tasks below.